Reese Witherspoon: Business and philanthropy

 Witherspoon owned a production company called Type A Films, which the media believed was named after a nickname from her childhood, "Little Miss Type A".
-However, when asked about the company by Interview magazine, she clarified the name's origin: "... people think I named it after myself...
+However, when asked about the company by Interview magazine, she clarified the name's origin: "people think I named it after myself...
 It was actually an in-joke with my family because at [age] 7 I understood complicated medical terms, such as the difference between type A and type B personalities.
 But I just wished I'd named the company Dogfood Films or Fork or something.
 You carry that baggage all your life."
 In March 2012, Witherspoon merged Type A Films with Bruna Papandrea's "Make Movies" banner to form a new production company called Pacific Standard.
 In 2016, Witherspoon and Papandrea parted ways, and Witherspoon gained full control of the company.
 Pacific Standard has since become a subsidiary of Hello Sunshine, a firm co-owned by Witherspoon and Otter Media, focused on telling female-oriented stories through film, television and digital channels.
-Witherspoon also runs the Hello Sunshine book club, where she makes book recommendations.
+In August 2021, Witherspoon sold a majority interest of Hello Sunshine to a Blackstone venture run by former executives of Disney for $900 million.
+She owns the Hello Sunshine book club and makes book recommendations for the club.

 In May 2015, Witherspoon launched Draper James, a retail brand focusing on fashion and home décor inspired by the American South.
 It is named after her grandparents, Dorothea Draper and William James Witherspoon, who are said to be her greatest influences.
 Some of the products are being manufactured and designed in-house, and the brand was launched online before opening its first retail outlet in 2015 in her hometown of Nashville, Tennessee.
 In March 2017, Witherspoon became the chief storyteller for Elizabeth Arden, Inc., helping the company to shape the brand's narrative through advertising campaigns and marketing programs.
 Witherspoon stated that she was "excited to work as a creative partner alongside the Elizabeth Arden team, producing content that celebrates the spirit of the brand, highlighting female-centric stories that illustrate women's true life experiences which unite us all".